Try sofatutor for 30 Days

 Hints

-The top of the fraction is called the numerator and is how many parts of the whole we have.
-For example, if we had one slice of this pizza we would put $1$ on the top of the fraction.
+The top of the fraction is called the numerator and shows how many parts of the whole we have.
+For example, if we had one slice of this pizza, we would put $1$ on the top of the fraction.

 The bottom of the fraction is called the denominator.